hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 I don't know if it's advisable to do it in the same action as the parse/trace check, but it works without negatively affecting the results

 [12:56:13](#1616504173894HfDGy:gitter.im) <bubnenkoff (Dmitry Bubnenkov)>:
-> Giving way but still struggling desperately: í ½í¸°
+> Giving way but still struggling desperately: ğŸ˜°
 > ```
 > rule: [collect any [s: skip keep (mold s/1) [end | keep (", ")]]]
 > head insert next "()" rejoin parse ["a a" {boom, "boom", "boom"}  "c c"] rule